 Day 9Sliven - Plovdiv (180KM/2H00)

 After breakfast, departure to the thousand-year-old town of Plovdiv.
 Located in the Thracian plain, on the banks of the Maritsa and six hills.
 It is the second largest urban center by its population, its size and its place as a cultural, historical and tourist center.
 Plovdiv is also one of the oldest cities of inhabited Europe, anterior to Rome and Athens, it has known various civilizations during its history.
 Famous for its architecture and its artistic atmosphere, it is designated as the European Capital of Culture for 2019.
 Lunch in town.
-Visit of Old Plovdiv, called the architectural reserve of the 18th and 19th century, which arouses the admiration of all visitors.
+Visit of Old Plovdiv called the architectural reserve of the 18th and 19th centuries, which arouses the admiration of all visitors.
 Orientation tour of the old town of Plovdiv and stroll through its maze of narrow streets with old houses.
-Accommodation at the hotel .
+Accommodation at the hotel.
 Dinner and overnight.

 Day 10Plovdiv - Perushtitca - Bansko (170KM/3H20)

 After breakfast, departure to cross the Thracian valley.
 Initiation to Cyrillic writing in one of the first schools in Bulgaria.
-Quick visit of the history museum to know everything about the Ottoman period and the revolution led by the famous Vassil Levski.
+A quick visit to the history museum to know everything about the Ottoman period and the revolution led by the famous Vassil Levski.
 Continue to the city of Peshtera (the city of shoes).
 Visit of the Retro - museum to wander among the vehicles and objects of the communist era.
 Lunch.
 Continue by road through the Pirin Mountains to reach Bansko.
 Bansko's style is representative of

 Day 11Bansko - Rila monastery - Sofia (220KM/3H20)

-wooden iconostasis is unique in its kind.
+wooden iconostasis is unique.
 Discovery of this imposing and magical place, characteristic of the Bulgarian Renaissance.
 Lunch along the river Rila.
 Continue to Sofia.
 Accommodation in the hotel.
 End of the stay with a typical dinner accompanied by a program of folk music.